 Aisha Robinson & Tom Robinson

-Half their FIRE number hit at 40.
-Now letting compounding close the gap.
+Half the number hit.
+Now compounding and one strong income close the gap.

 The story